SofaComplianceRobotics/Emio.lab_empty/README.md

     }
     ```
 3. `lab_empty.py`: the python scene for __SOFA Robotics__, tipically a simulation of the robot Emio that you can launch from the Emio Labs application in exercises sections using buttons.
 4. `setLabName.sh`: the script to set the name of your lab.
-This will replace all the occurance of `"empty"` with your chosen name.
+This will replace all occurences of `"empty"` with your chosen name.
 Usage is `setLabName.sh myName`.

 ## Usage